THANK YOU FOR YOUR REQUEST

 We will be in touch soon.

-Paris Top 20 Interior Designers style and French country décor get furniture to impact a flowing feel to a living space.
+Paris Top 20 Interior Designers style and French country décor get the furniture to impact a flowing feel to a living space.
 Lines are curved, while there is no hint of ornamentation or opulence, as natural materials, like wood with carvings and a low key finish, are used.
 When you picture a quintessential Parisian apartment, it’s most likely a classically elegant 19th-century Haussmanian building, with high ceilings, tall French windows, elaborately carved mouldings, marble fireplaces, herringbone oak floors and wrought-iron balconies.

-Sophistication is emblematic from French Designers.
+Sophistication is emblematic of French Designers.
 The act of doing themselves bring up the process of beautifying the residences with a natural instinctive capacity to come up with magnificence and effective amalgamate the old with the new.
 Let’s discuss some aspects of French style interior design that stand out, talking about different kinds of Parisien interior design styles, and then moving on to elements of design styles in different kinds of living spaces.

-Alberto Pinto Studio was one of the biggest Icons of French Interior Design that during his life built his works on the mixture of styles.
+Alberto Pinto Studio was one of the biggest Icons of French Interior Design that during his life built his works on a mixture of styles.
 Pinto developed several interior design projects, not only residential but also in hospitality, businesses and even yachts.
 Used to take challenges that would scare others away, he particularly appreciated transforming gigantic spaces in which he would put together different styles and always in perfect harmony.
 Today the Alberto Pinto Studio is considered one of the Top Design Studios in France and by maintaining this status, it has honoured Alberto Pinto’s memory and legacy.

 From a family of architects passionate about design and contemporary creations, Jean-Philippe Nuel graduated as an architect from the École des Beaux-Arts in Paris and quickly made a name for himself by winning several competitions, including an international competition presided over by Kenzo Tange.
 Very quickly, before turning 30, he had designed a hotel in Paris, its architecture and interior decoration, which would orientate his work towards this sector of activity.
 A design that is more than just decor, that creates an atmosphere, will become the true identity and the true personality of an establishment.

 Charles Zana is a passionate French Designer and architect who combines art and technique in every one of his projects.
 Zana designs the best spaces for his clients by establishing systems of habitation that they can easily appropriate.
 His interiors are structured around people, taking every aspect of their lives into account, and he never imposes a style.

 Christian Liaigre was born in La Rochelle, France in 1943.
 He studied at the Paris Academy of Fine and Decorative Arts and taught drawing at the Academy Charpentier.
 After spending 10 years as a horse breeder he decided to open a studio in 1987, focusing on interior architecture and furniture design.
 His first project to win acclaim was the refurbishment of the Hotel Montalembert in Paris in 1988.

 The designer is known due to the fact that he designed private residences for such notables names as Calvin Klein, Karl Lagerfeld, Rupert Murdoch and Bryan Adams.
 Christian Liaigre has made himself known for his refined and high-quality work.
 Through good use of space and light, focus his design on local cultures, traditions, choice of materials and a special love of arts and crafts.
 According to the words of the designer, comfort does not lie in trivial affluence but in delicacy and rareness.
 Only this designer is able to combine certain modesty with great elegance.

 Didier Gomez began his career as an opera singer before office, into the world of interior and product design in 1985 with his association and with the architect JJ Ory.
 Winner of numerous design awards, he has designed boutiques, large stores, restaurants, apartments, houses and head offices all over the world.